 Recent developments in membrane filtration for wastewater treatment focus on enhancing efficiency, reducing costs, and mitigating the environmental impact.
 These advancements pave the way for innovative materials, optimized processes, and increased sustainability, all within a context shaped by evolving regulations and policies.

 Researchers are actively developing novel membrane materials that demonstrate improved selectivity and permeability.
-These materials promise to address the perennial challenge of membrane fouling, which compromises member efficiency.
+These materials promise to address the perennial challenge of membrane fouling, which compromises membrane efficiency.
 For instance, the utilization of graphene-based nanomaterials and biomimetic membranes has shown potential in increasing resistance to pollutants.
 Advancements have also been observed in the synthesis approaches and structural properties of reverse osmosis and nanofiltration membranes, specifically designed to retain dissolved species such as heavy metals and inorganic salts.

 Process optimization in membrane technology is constantly evolving to enhance wastewater treatment outcomes.
 Key focus areas include the optimization of membrane bioreactors (MBRs) which offer advantages over conventional treatment methods by integrating biological degradation and membrane filtration.
 With the fine-tuning of operational parameters, these systems seek to maximize efficiency and extend membrane lifespan.